Home

 Since ancient times music and singing played a role in religious ceremonies.
 This explains why many churches were provided with balconies for the choirs (cantoria after canto singing) and the organs.
 The raised positioning of both improved their acoustical impact and gave them a celestial effect.
 Since the XIIIth century architects and sculptors were asked to design and embellish these balconies.
 Donatello's cantoria in the Cathedral of Florence (now in Museo dell'Opera del Duomo), as many other aspects of the cathedral, had a great impact on popes Eugenius IV and Nicholas V and their successors.
-Nicholas V relied on a German organ maker to provide St. Peter's with an organ for the Holy Year 1450.
-For the Holy Year 1500 Pope Alexander VI erected a large cantoria in St. Peter's supported by six columns, but it was lost when new S. Pietro replaced the old basilica.
+Nicholas V relied on a German organ maker to provide S. Pietro with an organ for the Holy Year 1450.
+For the Holy Year 1500 Pope Alexander VI erected a large cantoria supported by six columns, but it went lost when S. Pietro Nuovo replaced the old basilica.

 Organs in S. Spirito in Sassia (left) and in S. Maria della Traspontina (right)

-During the process by which old St. Peter's was being replaced by the new basilica, S. Giovanni in Laterano became the site of the most important religious ceremonies.
+During the process by which S. Pietro was being replaced by the new basilica, S. Giovanni in Laterano became the site of the most important religious ceremonies.
 In 1597 Pope Clement VIII Aldobrandini decorated the wall of its right transept (which is also an entrance to the basilica) with a gigantic organ.
 The central pipe is 8 feet high and it weighs more than 400 pounds.
-The organ (meaning the musical instrument) is a work by Luca Blasi, while its decoration is attributed to Giovan Battista Montano.
+The organ (meaning the musical instrument) is a work by Luca Blasi, while its decoration is attributed to Giovan Battista Montano, who in 1602 designed the façade of S. Giuseppe dei Falegnami.
 The whole wall is devoted to themes related to music.
 There are reliefs showing musical instruments and statues portraying Ezekiel and David in the act of playing.

-Organs in S. Maria sopra Minerva and in S. Maria del Popolo
+Organs in S. Maria sopra Minerva (left) and in S. Maria del Popolo (right)

 Organ to the left of the altar in S. Maria in Vallicella